England Football Online

 Match Report by Norman Giller

-With Greaves and Hitchens otherwise engaged in Italy and Haynes injured, Johnny Fantham, Ray Pointer and Dennis Vioilett teamed up together for the first time in this World Cup qualifier.
-It was a combination that struggled to get into gear against the part-timers of Luxemburg, who had been swamped 9-0 in the first meeting.
+With Greaves and Hitchens otherwise engaged in Italy and Haynes injured, Johnny Fantham, Ray Pointer and Dennis Viollet teamed up together for the first time in this World Cup qualifier.
+It was a combination that struggled to get into gear against the part-timers of Luxembourg, who had been swamped 9-0 in the first meeting.
 The Highbury crowd continually booed and slow-handclapped England, but they were finally silenced by two long-range goals from Charlton - one from his left foot and the other from his right.
-The following month the same Luxemburg team caused one of the greatest of all upsets in the World Cup qualifying rounds when they beat Portugal 4-2.
+The following month the same Luxembourg team caused one of the greatest of all upsets in the World Cup qualifying rounds when they beat Portugal 4-2.

 Source Notes